sakinashibuya/sakinashibuya.github.io/_pages/cv.md

 *Introduction to Statistical Methods for Public Policy Analysis*
 Teaching Assistant for [Professor Ross Milton](https://lafollette.wisc.edu/people/milton-ross/), Fall 2021

 Service and leadership
 ======
+**UW-Madison's agricultural and applied economics deparment**

+*Taylor-Hibbard Club*
+  Date: 2019-Present
+  Description: Student research colloquium organizer and webmaster for the graduate student association

+*Committee on Justice, Equity, Diversity, and Inclusion*
+  Date: 2020-2021
+  Description: Served as one of the two student representatives

 Other Experience
 ======